Stanley F.C. (Liverpool): Local leagues

 In 1888–89, the club reached the third round of the FA Cup qualifying competition, but was drawn to play Cliftonveille of Belfast away, and, rather than incur the costs, the club scratched the tie and played a friendly against Bootle instead.

-The club never reached as far in the Cup again, losing 12–0 at Ardwick in the first qualifying round the next season.
+The club never reached as far in the Cup again, losing 12–0 at Ardwick in the first qualifying round two seasons later.

 The formation of the Football League, and later Liverpool F.C. and Liverpool Caledonians F.C., all proved serious blows to the club's hopes of being competitive.
 The club was a founder member of the Lancashire Combination in 1891–92, but only won once in 14 matches, and left the league at the end of the season, instead joining the Liverpool District League, which, in 1895–96, merged with the Wirral League to form the Liverpool & Wirral League.
 Even this proved to be too strong for the club, and the club retired from the League early in the 1895–96 season, after its last Cup tie (a defeat to Northwich Victoria).
 A charity match in April 1896 was meant to generate some income for the club, but it appears to have been used only to clear debts, and the club did not emerge for the following season; instead offering Walton Stiles for rent and for the 1897–98 season Everton took the ground over for its amateur side.

 Colours

-The club's colours were listed as blue and white, and the media often referred to the club as the Light Blues.
+The club's colours were listed as blue and white, and the media often referred to the club as the Light Blues, although at least one correspondent considered the "sky blue" jerseys to be " most hideous".

 Notable players

-Alec Dick, Archie Goodall.
-William Brown - future Evertonians.
+Alec Dick, Archie Goodall, William Brown, Charles McGoldrick - future Evertonians.